charlierdm/CV/README.md

 # About Me

-A creative and driven full stack junior developer with experience in JavaScript, Node, React Native, Ruby, Ruby on Rails.
-My background is in journalism and education and now I am looking for a role to continue developing my programming skills, soft skills and my passion for learning.<br>
+A creative and driven full stack junior developer with experience in JavaScript, React, React Native, Ruby, Ruby on Rails.
+My background is in journalism and education and I am currently looking for a role to continue developing both my programming and soft skills.
 I've recently completed the Makers Academy 4 month software development boot camp.
 I started knowing the very basics of programming and have left feeling confident that I can learn anything I set my mind to.
 After graduating from London South Bank University, I've written for several publications and taught English language whilst living in South Korea.
-I've developed many soft skills during this time, namely my communication skills.
-Clear, mindful communication and an understanding of others are central to my values as an effective team member.
+I've developed many skills during this time including logical thinking, clear communication and organisation .
+Mindful communication and an understanding of others are central to my values as a team member.

-I'm very excited to begin my first role in the tech industry and to continue on the path of learning that has been so rewarding.
+I am very excited to begin my first role in the tech industry and to continue improving my skill set.

 # Projects